Whether you’re looking for a city centre experience or a quiet part of town, we’ll help you find a place to call home.

 Our Accommodation Office offers information and guidance on where to look for accommodation and how to make sure you find a safe place to live.
 We also recommend Bristol SU lettings, a lettings agency run by the Students' Union.

 Accommodation contents insurance

 If you are renting in the private sector, we recommend you take out contents insurance.
-Information about insurance companies will be available in the Welcome Lounge when you arrive.
+Information about insurance companies can be found in our contents insurance factsheet.